CURRENT ISSUE

 NewTracks New Artist: Georgia Gets By

 Though Georgia Gets By is named after a groggy dragon having a terrible day, Georgia Nott sounds nothing like one.
 In fact, you’ll likely find her voice somewhat familiar given her history as half of the internationally renowned Nelson family duo Broods.
-Currently based in Te Whanganui-a-Tara, Nott is warming up to the release of her second GGB EP by releasing one great single after the other.
+Currently based in Te Whanganui-a-Tara Nott is warming up to the release of her second GGB EP by releasing one great single after the other.
 NZ On Air Music featured the introspective Some Kind Of Angel on their NewTracks compilation in August.

-What is your given name, what are your pronouns, where are you from, and what instruments do you play?
+What’s your given name, where are you from and what instruments do you play?

 Georgia Nott.
-She/her.
 I’m from Nelson.
 I play guitar, bass, piano, sing, and I mess around with whatever other instruments I can get my hands on.

 Was any high school or other music training especially important to you?